bhalgat20/Team-Homies-Innovation-Challenge6/README.md

     - Customized prediction for each seller on platform
     - Ability to extract required feature
     - Auto-retrain mechanism  over a period of time with live data
+    - The model accuracy is around 90% with the current test data.